 Both the short and long-range planning processes afford the opportunity for advancing the transportation system to a state of good repair while improving safety and reliability.
 Two the core strategies of the Call for Projects applicable to Transit Asset Management are: 1).
 Maintain Asset Management: to improve and preserve the condition of existing transportation infrastructure at the least practicable cost through the application of sound asset management techniques; and 2).
 Expand Multimodal Network Capacity: add capacity across all modes of travel with a focus on the interconnections between different networks and services that provide users with greater choices.
+These core strategies also contribute improved transit safety as newer equipment and facilities have improved safety features compared to their predecessors.
 The RTP 2045 project evaluation system was designed to be performance-based when prioritizing projects for the region.
 To highlight the significance of managing the assets of the transit programs that also has positive impacts on transit safety, the Call for Projects designated four transit investment categories: Transit Priority Infrastructure, Transit Facility State of Good Repair, Transit Passenger Facilities, and Transit Expansion for vehicle purchases.
 The Transit Investment Strategies for the RTP 2045 are:

-Transit Investment Strategies MANAGE System Management & Operations MAINTAIN Asset Management EXPAND Transportation Network Capacity Regional Fare Collection Transit Priority Infrastructure Vehicle Replacement and Overhaul Facility State of Good Repair Passenger Facilities (Park &amp; Ride/Pool, Transfer Points/Super Stops, Shelters) Vehicle Purchase
+Transit Investment Strategies MANAGE System Management & MAINTAIN Asset Management EXPAND Transportation Network Operations Capacity Regional Fare Collection Transit Priority Infrastructure Vehicle Replacement and Overhaul Facility State of Good Repair Passenger Facilities (Park & Ride/Pool, Transfer Points/Super Stops, Shelters) Vehicle Purchase